Kavyasree14/Kavyasree14/README.md

 </div>

 ---
-Here’s the updated **Tools & Technologies** section with fully functional icons.
-Missing or non-functional icons have been replaced with working alternatives.
+Here is the updated **Tools & Technologies** section organized into appropriate subheadings:

----
-Here's the updated code with fixes for the missing icons.
-Each tool is assigned a corresponding working icon or a suitable replacement:

 ---